 No service is planned at this time, but please consider making a donation in his memory to the Greater Cleveland Food Bank (www.greaterclevelandfoodbank.org), John Knox Presbyterian Church, North Olmsted, Ohio, or the Alzheimer’s Association (www.alz.org).

-in memory of Calvin Wyman Bowen, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Calvin Wyman Bowen, please visit our floral store.